shistevenyan/tucows-domain-app/AI_USAGE.md

 3. Input and select controls should have consistent styling
 4. Include clear spacing, padding, borders, border-radius, and focus styles

-- added onEnter on search bar so we are not prompting the API on every key press
-- CSS changes

 ### DomainDetailsDrawer